smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/08 - Cross Join.md

 ---------------------------------------------------------------------------------
 ### CROSS JOIN

-Here is a simplest form of the `CROSS JOIN` that creates all permutations between two datasets.
+Here is the simplest form of the `CROSS JOIN` that creates all permutations between two datasets.

 ```sql
 SELECT  a.ID,